 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Evangelism & Discipleship, Mission Engagement & Support, Peace & Justice, Presbyterian Mission Agency, Racial Justice, World Mission, Young Adult Volunteers
+Categories: Evangelism & Discipleship, Ministry Engagement & Support 2, Peace & Justice, Presbyterian Mission Agency, Racial Justice, World Mission, Young Adult Volunteers